microsoft/kiota/vscode/microsoft-kiota/README.md

 ## Microsoft Kiota extension for Visual Studio Code

-This [Visual Studio Code] (https://code.visualstudio.com/) (VS Code) extension adds a rich UX support for the Kiota experience.
+This [Visual Studio Code](https://code.visualstudio.com/) (VS Code) extension adds a rich UI for the Kiota experience.
 The features include all of Kiota capabilities such as search for API descriptions, filtering and generating API clients and more!

  * Once the extension is installed, you will be able to see the commands available to you.